 Deep green and dark gray, this backyard design merges functional outdoor living spaces with a simple, naturalistic setting.
-Landscape Architect Meg Arnosti took great care to cultivate a simple atmosphere by blending the new features into the existing yard.
+Southview's landscape architect took great care to cultivate a simple atmosphere by blending the new features into the existing yard.
 This project won an award for Excellence in Landscape Design in 2017 from the Minnesota Nursery and Landscape Association.

 - Address erosion/drainage issues

 - Create entertainment spaces (under the deck and a fire pit patio)